mauilion/mauilion-hugo/content/posts/kind-k8s-testing.md

     └── test.yaml
 ```

 In the cast below you can see that we are moving into the directory for each cluster.
-This is where the resources for this cluster are defined.
+If you take a look at the .envrc in the directory you can see we are using direnv to export `KUBECONFIG` and configure `kubectl`.
+This is also where the resources for this cluster are defined.
 We then run something like:
 ```
 kind create cluster --config config --name=master --image=mauilion/node:master